hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 * Understand the different file formats available for peak visualization
 * Learn how to generate bigWig files using `deepTools`

-## Creating files for assessing peak enrichment
+## Setting up for QC on peak calls

-Now that we have identified the regions in the genome that are enriched through some interaction with PRDM16, we can **take those regions and visually assess the amount of signal observed**.
+Now that we have identified regions in the genome that are enriched through some interaction with PRDM16, we can **take those regions and visually assess the amount of signal observed**.
 This can be done by uploading the data to a genome viewer such as the Broad's [Integrative Genome Viewer (IGV)](https://software.broadinstitute.org/software/igv/) or the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgGateway), to explore the genome and specific loci for pileups.
 Alternatively, you can create profile plots and heatmaps to look at the signal aggregated over all binding sites. **In order to perform any of assessments described above, you will need an appropriate input file.**

 The goal of this lesson is to introduce you to **different file formats used for ChIP-seq data visualization and how to generate these files** using [`deepTools`](https://deeptools.readthedocs.io/en/develop/index.html).